tldr-pages/tldr/pages/linux/pacman-s.md

 > This command is an alias of `pacman-sync`.
 > More information: <https://manned.org/pacman.8>.

+- View documentation for the original command:

+`tldr pacman-sync`

 - Install a new package:

 `sudo pacman -S {{package}}`